Mickey Drexler

-Millard "Mickey" S. Drexler (born August 17, 1944) is an American businessman and investor, currently CEO of Alex Mill, and head of Drexler Ventures.
+Millard "Mickey" S. Drexler (born August 17, 1944) is an American businessman, who is the CEO of Alex Mill, and head of Drexler Ventures.
 He was formerly the CEO and chairman of J.Crew Group, as well as the CEO of Gap Inc.

 Early life and education

-Born to Jewish parents in the Bronx, his mother died when he was 16.
+Mickey Drexler was born to Jewish parents in the Bronx.
+His mother died when he was 16.
 He studied at the Bronx High School of Science, City College of New York, and University at Buffalo.
-He later received an MBA. from Boston University.
+He later received an MBA from Boston University.
+He used to live in San Francisco, California but moved to New York to continue working for Gap Inc.

 Career

 In the mid-1970s, Drexler was a merchandising vice-president at Abraham & Straus in Brooklyn, New York.
 He has also worked at Ann Taylor, Bloomingdale's, and Macy's.
 He was on Apple Inc’s board of directors from 1999 until 2015.

 Gap Inc.

 Drexler is often credited with Gap's meteoric rise during the 1990s.
 Prior to his involvement, Gap had been a relatively small chain selling private and public brands.
 Under Drexler the company made a dramatic shift to private label brand merchandise and expanded rapidly to become an iconic part of 1990s pop culture, such as "khakis, basics and casual Fridays".
 Television advertisements featuring songs such as "Mellow Yellow" and "Dress You Up in My Love" showcased the relaxed American casual look that defined the Gap brand.
+During his time at Gap Inc. he had worked alongside Steve Jobs, who was a board member of Gap Inc. at the time and a friend of Drexler.

 On May 22, 2002, however due to a sales slump and ballooning debt, plus his management style which clashed with the Fisher family, Drexler was abruptly forced to announce his retirement by Gap founder Donald Fisher.
 Drexler stayed on as CEO until September 26, 2002, when Paul Pressler was named as his successor.
 Drexler was bitter about his ouster but it was validated when sales rebounded one month after his departure.